yugant-singh/Productivity-Dashboard/README.md

 * I will update this section as I build new features.

-## Day 1
+## Day 2
-* Created dashboard layout
-* Designed cards using CSS
-* Implemented basic click navigation
+* Working On th first card that is To Do List